Top Open WebUI Alternatives for Running LLMs Locally

 Prerequisites

-• Access to an LLM running locally.
+• Have an LLM running locally.

 1. HuggingChat